Bashful (film)

-Bashful is a 1917 American short comedy film featuring Harold Lloyd.
+Bashful is a 1917 American one-reel silent comedy short film featuring Harold Lloyd.
 A copy exists in the film archive of the Museum of Modern Art, New York City.
+The film is viewable free of charge on YouTube.

 Plot

 Harold plays a shy but well-off bachelor who has been invited to a party hosted by The Girl (Bebe Daniels).
 While there, Harold receives a telegram informing him that he is about to inherit a fortune from a distant and recently deceased aunt—provided he is married and has a baby.
 The Girl agrees to act as his wife when his uncle arrives to inspect their household.
 Harold's valet (Snub) procures an entire room full of toddlers to play the role of the couple's child—including a black infant.
 His uncle sees the numerous children.
 Instead of being suspicious, since Harold claims he's only been married for two years, his uncle hands him the check and says he will certainly need the money.